mucahitkls/tech_notes/Design Patterns/Behavioral Patterns/Command Design Pattern.md

 ## Understanding the Command Design Pattern

-The Command Design Pattern is a behavioral design pattern that turns a request into a stand-alone object containing all information about the request.
+The Command Design Pattern is a behavioral [[Design Patterns in Software Development|design pattern]] that turns a request into a stand-alone object containing all information about the request.
 This transformation lets you parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.
-Essentially, it encapsulates a request as an object, thereby allowing for the parameterization of clients with queues, requests, and operations.
+Essentially, it encapsulates a request as an [[Object-Oriented Programming (OOP)|object]], thereby allowing for the parameterization of clients with queues, requests, and operations.

 ## Why Use the Command Pattern?